alza-bitz/snowpark-clj/README.md

 - Java 11 or 17
 - Clojure 1.12.0 or later
-- If you want to run the GitHub Actions workflow locally: Github CLI and Docker

 Alternatively, use an editor or environment that supports [dev containers](https://containers.dev).
-The supplied [devcontainer.json](https://github.com/alza-bitz/nrepl-ws-server/blob/main/.devcontainer/devcontainer.json) will install all the above prerequisites.
+The [basecloj](https://github.com/scicloj/devcontainer-templates/tree/main/src/basecloj) dev container template will install all the above prerequisites.

 - A Snowflake account, db and schema, plus a user and role with the required permissions e.g. create tables, read/write data etc.
 - A `snowflake.edn` configuration file

+## Configuration
+To create a session, a Snowflake configuration is required.
+This can be provided as an edn file or a Clojure map.
+Either way, it will be validated against a [config schema](https://github.com/alza-bitz/snowpark-clj/blob/main/src/snowpark_clj/config.clj) on load.

-- A `SNOWFLAKE_PASSWORD` environment variable
+### Read password from an environment variable

-### Snowflake Configuration
+Use an [#env](https://github.com/juxt/aero#env) tagged literal to read the password from an environment variable.

-Create a `snowflake.edn` file:
+`snowflake.edn`
 ```clojure
 {:url "https://your-account.snowflakecomputing.com"
  :user "your-username"